 Many of the nuclear proteins are localized to the entire nucleoplasm where they give rise to a smooth or punctate staining pattern.
 However, the nucleoplasm is far from homogeneous.
 It contains several non-membrane bound sub compartments, collectively called nuclear bodies, acting as self-organizing clusters for different nuclear activities.
 Except for the nucleolus, the most prominent subcompartments are nuclear speckles and nuclear bodies (Lamond AI et al. (1998)).
 Nuclear speckles, in the form of splicing speckles and paraspeckles, are formed in interchromatin granule clusters (IGCs) and contain pre-messenger RNA (pre-mRNA) splicing factors such as small nuclear ribonucleoprotein particles (snRNPs) (SWIFT H. (1959); Lamond AI et al. (2003)).
 These granules are connected by fine fibrils, forming clusters that can be seen directly by electron microscopy (Thiry M. (1995)).
 The appearance of nuclear speckles varies between cell lines, but they all share an irregular mottled pattern, which may change in both size and shape over time.
 Nuclear bodies vary in size, number and location dependent on the type of nuclear body and the cell line.
 Cajal bodies (CBs) and gemini of Cajal bodies (gems) are usually found in close proximity to each other, but CBs mainly contain the protein Coilin and snRNPs, while gems mainly contain the snRNP-interacting complex survival of motor neuron (SMN) (Sleeman JE et al. (1999); Darzacq X et al. (2002); Jády BE et al. (2003); Liu Q et al. (1996); Lefebvre S et al. (1995); Fischer U et al. (1997)).
 PML bodies are characterized by the presence of the PML protein, which acts as a hub for assembly of a macromolecular complex that is highly dynamic and can contain a variety of different proteins (Lallemand-Breitenbach V et al. (2010)).
 As CBs, gems, PML bodies and other nuclear bodies are all seen as distinct spots scattered throughout the nucleoplasm, they are difficult to differentiate without the use of co-localizing protein markers.

-In the Subcellular Section, there are also annotations of proteins that localize to kinetochores during mitosis.
+In the subcellular section, there are also annotations of proteins that localize to kinetochores or the perichromosomal layer during mitosis.
 Kinetochores are large protein structures that assemble on centromeric chromatin and act as an attachment site for microtubules of the mitotic spindle.
 While the inner kinetochore persists through the cell cycle, the outer kinetochore is assembled only during cell division.
-Components of the kinetochore include structural components, motor proteins and regulatory checkpoint proteins.
-Upon entry into mitosis, there is also certain proteins and RNP complexes that localize specifically to the surface of the condensed mitotic chromosomes, known as the perichromosomal layer (Booth DG et al. (2017); Stenström L et al. (2020); Ljungberg O et al. (1983)).
-Many of these proteins, including MKI67 that is considered a major organizer of this region, localize to nucleoli, and in particular the rim of nucleoli, in interphase.
+Components of the kinetochore include structural proteins, motor proteins and regulatory checkpoint proteins.
+Upon entry into mitosis, there are also certain proteins and RNP complexes that localize specifically to the surface of the condensed mitotic chromosomes, known as the perichromosomal layer (Booth DG et al. (2017); Stenström L et al. (2020); Ljungberg O et al. (1983)).
+Many of these proteins, including MKI67 that is considered a major organizer of this region, also localize to nucleoli, and in particular the rim of nucleoli, in interphase.

-A selection of proteins localized to the nucleus, nuclear speckles and nuclear bodies that would be suitable as markers can be found in Table 1.
+A selection of proteins localized to the nucleus, nuclear speckles and nuclear bodies suitable as markers can be found in Table 1.
 Highly expressed nuclear proteins are summarized in Table 2.
 Images showing the different nuclear substructures can be seen in Figure 3.

 Table 1.
 Selection of proteins suitable as markers for the nucleus or its substructures.